 As we continue into 2021, with an ongoing pandemic, we are each facing new challenges: changes to our health, our lives, our relationships, our homes, and our work.
-With physical distancing, all of us are more isolated.
 Many experiences are new and difficult.
 We know CVUUS has a place in your life, and we want it to be the most spiritually supportive it can be for you now, this year.
 Never before has connection meant so much.

-Council of Ministries Co-Conveners Jean Terwilliger and Lise Anderson
+Council of Ministries Co-Conveners Lise Anderson and Brett Millier

 Ministry Teams Look to Try New Ways of Engaging During Covid